 - By Bus: While there’s no direct bus or train service to Clayton, regional shuttles or rental cars are available from Atlanta and nearby towns.

-Where to Stay in Clayton, GA
+Where I like to stay in Clayton, GA

 - Beechwood Inn – A historic bed and breakfast offering Southern hospitality, wine tastings, and sweeping mountain views.